-Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploration in Chile.
+Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploration in Chile and other parts of South America.
 Exploration is conducted through the Company's wholly owned subsidiary, Exploraciones Los Halcones S.A ("Halcones Panama"), which in turn owns 100% of Minera Los Halcones SpA ("Halcones Chile").